Supersonic-Sites/MEZStudiobeaute/content/en/laser-treatments.md

           <div>

-          <span class="md:text-xl">Soprano ICE is the most complete and effective laser hair removal solution available today.<br><br>

-          By incorporating multiple laser wavelengths and technologies, Soprano ICE allows us to treat the widest range of patients and hair types all year round, administer treatments quickly and comfortably and achieve the best possible clinical results.<br><br>
+          <span class="md:text-xl">The Spirit is the first product utilizing the SPT-Laser method, a unique treatment protocol developed by Active Optical Systems and offers a breakthrough in hair removal safety and efficiency.<br><br>

+          The Spirit 918 Trio is powered by Speed Pulse Technology (SPT), Active’s novel technology, which includes fine-tuning of diode laser capabilities and elevating them to a new level of efficiency.
+SPT, based on improved laser diodes, produces a beam of energy concentrated into high-power short pulses.<br><br>

+          SPT exceptional results do not compromise on patients’ safety and comfort; it significantly reduces treatment time.'<br><br>

           <small>Please contact us for free consultation and customized laser packages at 450-619-1600</small>